azimeulker/MyMathWebApp/README.md

 ## Overview

-This is a simple web application developed as part of Assignment 4 for the course.
-The application allows users to perform calculations such as finding the maximum, average, and standard deviation of a list of numbers.
+This is a simple web application that allows users to perform calculations such as finding the maximum, average, and standard deviation of a list of numbers.

 ## Features